top of page

 The process

-Best advice ever received
+Best advice I’ve ever received

-“Paint for yourself, paint what you like!
-Paint like no one will ever see your work.
-Don’t worry about what anyone else will think, or if anyone will ever buy your work.
-Only then can you truly paint your heart out.”
+Paint for yourself.
+Paint what you like.
+Paint as if no one will ever see it.
+Do not worry about what anyone will think, or whether it will ever sell.
+Only then can you truly paint your heart out.

 Paint with music, or silence?